 A separate analysis by gender reveals that women in Germany appear to benefit more from a liberalized access to citizenship than men.
 Immigrant women who become eligible for citizenship have large and persistent gains, while eligible men appear to have much more modest earnings gains .

-Accordingly, over a ten-year period, women earn 15% more on average, while men only gain about 6%.
+Over a ten-year period, women earn 15% more on average, while men only gain about 6%.
 To put these estimates into perspective, women can close about 35% of the initial earnings gap between a recent immigrant to Germany and an immigrant who arrived 15 years earlier.
 Using the same comparison, men can close about 20% of the initial earnings gap.
-However, an earlier study from 2012 finds the opposite pattern, in that men employed in jobs covered by the social security system gain more than women .

 In Germany, at least 50% of the substantial gains for women are explained by increased labor mobility upwards into better-paid occupations and sectors.
 Following citizenship, women are less likely to be employed as blue-collar workers but more likely to be employed as white-collar workers.